 What is the largest state park in Tennessee?

 Fall Creek Falls State Park is the largest state park in Tennessee with more than 29,800 acres around Cumberland Plateau.
 It’s also the most visited and most favorite camping spot in Tennessee among the locals or visitors.

 Can you go camping during COVID-19 (Coronavirus) pandemic in Tennessee?

-Located in the heart of Tennessee’s Great Smokey Mountains, Greenbrier Campground offers relaxation on the Little Pigeon River and convenience to area attractions.
+Located in the heart of Tennessee’s Great Smoky Mountains, Greenbrier Campground offers relaxation on the Little Pigeon River and convenience to area attractions.

-Greenbriar has 120 unique full hook-up sites, and you can hear the rushing water from all of them.
-Hook-ups are available for expansive RVs, pop-ups, pods, and smaller campers.
+Greenbrier has 120 unique full hook-up sites, and you can hear the rushing water from all of them.
+Hookups are available for expansive RVs, pop-ups, pods, and smaller campers.
 Electricity ranges from 30 to 50 to 110 amps and water, sewage, Wi-Fi, and cable are included.

 If you’d like a little luxury while camping, Greenbriar offers cozy cabins with a queen bed, bunk beds, small appliances and a back deck overlooking the river.